-Q. Walker Lewis was one of the few black men ordained to the priesthood during Joseph Smith’s lifetime prior to the 1852 ban of black Africans from LDS priesthood offices and temple ordinances.
+Q. Walker Lewis was one of the few black men ordained to the priesthood during Joseph Smith’s lifetime prior to the 1850’s ban of black Africans from Latter-day Saint priesthood offices and temple ordinances.
 Walker Lewis was an abolitionist who joined the Church in Massachusetts and was ordained to the priesthood in 1843 by William Smith or Parley P Pratt.
 Brigham Young called Walker Lewis “one of the best elders.”
-To my knowledge there are no known images of Walker Lewis.
-I don’t pretend to know what he looked like (there are no photos I could find) but I wanted to put a face to the name to honor him and help others understand LDS history better.
-Some are unaware of those of African ancestry who were ordained to priesthood offices in early LDS Church history.
-I painted him looking straight at the viewer to cause the viewer to engage with him and not know nor forget him.
+To my knowledge there are no known images of Q. Walker Lewis.
+I don’t pretend to know what he looked like but I wanted to put a face to the name to honor him and help others better understand Latter-day Saint history.
+Some are unaware of those of black African ancestry who were ordained to priesthood offices in early Church history.
+I painted him looking straight at the viewer to cause the viewer to engage with him and not forget him.

 - A “Paper Print” is a fine art reproduction printed on 80 lb. heavy weight matte paper using indigo ink.

 - A “Canvas Mount” is a giclee fine art reproduction on canvas, professionally mounted on 1/4 inch masonite board, intended to be framed.

 - A “Large Canvas Wrap” is a giclee fine art reproduction printed on canvas, professionally mounted and wrapped around the sides of a 1.5 inch thick frame, intended to be hung directly without a frame.